The Bradleys Head to Chowder Bay Walk is a short yet scenic walking trail on Sydney’s lower north shore, offering stunning views of Sydney Harbour.

 Dogs: | Not allowed |

-Paid parking is available at Bradleys Head (via Bradleys Head Road), although the parking area is small and fills up quickly, especially on the weekends.
+Paid parking is available at Bradleys Head (via Bradleys Head Road), though the area is small and fills up quickly, particularly on weekends.

-A better option is to catch a ferry to Taronga Zoo from Circular Quay and then do the Bradleys Head Walk, a short and easy walk around Athol Bay.
+A more convenient option might be catching a ferry from Circular Quay to Taronga Zoo and starting the Bradleys Head Walk from there; a short, easy trail around Athol Bay.

-Travelling by bus is also a good option, with regular bus services going from Wynyard to the Taronga Zoo and Bradleys Head area.
+Bus travel is also a practical choice, with regular services from Wynyard to the Taronga Zoo and Bradleys Head area.

-Alternatively, if you wish to start this walk from Chowder Bay, plenty of paid parking is available on Chowder Bay Road, which also has bus stops nearby.
+Alternatively, if you’d like to begin the walk from Chowder Bay, there’s ample paid parking on Chowder Bay Road, and bus stops are conveniently located nearby.

 Map

-Below is a map of the walk from Bradleys Head to Chowder Bay with the following landmarks and highlights:
+Below is a map of the walk along the following landmarks and highlights:

 - Bradleys Head